ysaikai/ysaikai.github.io/_pages/teaching.md

 title: "Teaching"
 permalink: /teaching/
 ---
+Teaching makes me both humble and thrilled.
+In the classroom, watching students taking notes of what I just say creates a strong sense of responsibility.
+At the same time, witnessing students absorbing what I believe is important and useful is a joy.
+Teaching takes time yet immensely fulfilling.

 ## Machine Learning in Applied Economic Analysis (Summer 2019)
 * AAE 722, University of Wisconsin-Madison